SAP-archive/cloud-hdi-zdm-reference-app/README.md

 5. Resume the blue-green deployment process

    After the `cloud-hdi-zdm-ref-app-backend-green` application is tested, the blue-green deployment process can be resumed.
 The exact command is printed as a progress message in the console.
-Search for `Use "cf bg-deploy -i <process id> -a resume" to resume the process.`.
+Search for `Use "xs bg-deploy -i <process id> -a resume" to resume the process.`.
 After you found it you should execute it:

 ```
-$ cf bg-deploy -a resume -i <process id>
+$ xs bg-deploy -a resume -i <process id>
 ```

 6. Test green version on live URL